Floor Tile Removal

 Photos #5 & 6: Removed with hand tools and is friable

-Photo #7: Removed using an ice chipper and is friable
+Photo #7: Removed using a carpet puller and is friable

 Photos #5 & #6 - The floor tile in these photos is friable.
 It was removed with the hand tools that can be seen near the top of Photo #6.
 Floor tile being removed in this manner must be removed according to the MDH Asbestos Abatement Rules.